-SHSAT Practice Test 2021: (Free Sample PDF): The Specialized High Schools Admissions Test (SHSAT) exam study guide and practice test online will help you to make better SHSAT Test prep online.
+SHSAT Practice Test 2022: (UPDATED) Free Sample PDF: The Specialized High Schools Admissions Test (SHSAT) exam guide and practice test online will help you make better SHSAT Test prep online.

 The Specialized High Schools Admissions Test (SHSAT) is an examination administered to eighth and ninth-grade students residing in New York City and used to determine admission to all but one of the city’s nine Specialized High Schools.
 The test is given each year in October and November, and students are informed of their results the following March.

 All current eighth-grade students who live in New York City can apply to high school and the Specialized High Schools this fall for the 2021–2022 school year.
-First-time ninth-grade students (students who are not repeating a ninth grade) can also apply to programs with tenth-grade seats.
+First-time ninth-grade students (students who are not repeating the ninth grade) can also apply to programs with tenth-grade seats.

 SHSAT Practice Test 2023

 The actual SHSAT has two sections: English Language Arts (ELA) and Math.
 The standard administration time is 180 minutes to complete the test.
-There are 57 questions total in each section; of these, 47 are scored questions and 10 are embedded field-test questions, which are not scored.
+There are 57 questions in each section; of these, 47 are scored questions, and 10 are embedded field-test questions, which are not scored.
 You will NOT know which questions are scored and which are field test questions.
 It is to your advantage to answer all questions in each section.

 - SHSAT Math Practice Test 1